 Cook Mountain Cook Mountain is a short, lovely hike, south of Ticonderoga, that yields stunning views of Lake George and Vermont.

 Goodnow Mountain Goodnow Mountain is an easy hike on an interpretive and educational trail to a small mountain with a firetower that provides a panoramic view.

 Great Camp Santanoni Great Camp Santanoni is built on the shoreline of Newcomb Lake and has been restored and stabilized as a living museum in the wilderness and is interpreted for its architectural and social history.

 Haystack Mountain (Ray Brook) This is a great 6.6-mile (round trip) hike in the McKenzie Mountain Wilderness Area that leads to an open rocky summit with great views to the north and west.

 Jay Mountain This is a challenging, but highly rewarding, 7-mile hike (round trip) through stunning forests to an open ridegline trail that provides dozens of great scenic vistas on the way to a rocky summit with sweeping views.

 McKenzie Mountain A challenging 10.6 mile (round trip) hike that climbs to a 3,861-foot craggy summit with great views of Lake Placid, Saranac Lake, Whiteface Mountain and many High Peaks.

-Poke-O-Moonshine Mountain A classic 4.6-mile hike (round trip) on a trail that gradually gains elevation that leads hikers through varied forests, around beaver meadows, wetlands, and ponds, to a rocky summit with a firetower that provides great panoramic views of the Champlain Valley and central Adirondacks.
+Poke-O-Moonshine Mountain A classic 4.6-mile hike (round trip) on a trail that gradually gains elevation that leads hikers through varied forests, around beaver meadows, wetlands, and ponds, to a rocky summit with a firetower that provides great panoramic views of the Champlain Valley and northern Adirondacks.

 Azure Mountain A short, moderate hike north of Paul Smith’s that leads to an open, rocky summit with a historic firetower that provides sweeping views of the northern Adirondacks.